 I originally wrote this memo to add to the onboarding flow of a previous company.

-This is a draft of the unspoken assumptions we use to make decisions and prioritize work as a team.
+This is a draft of the unspoken assumptions we use for team decision making and work prioritization.
 Its goal is to help new people joining the company to understand how, and why, we do what we do and how, and why, we make certain decisions.

 How do we come to decisions as a team?
 This is how we look at it:

 - Speed - We tend to favor solutions that can be implemented faster than solutions that take longer.

 - Complexity - We tend to favor less complex solutions over more complex solutions.
 How do we define complexity?
 Generally, if we have two solutions that are similar, but one of them has to touch two services (let's say two new Amazon Web Services we haven't used previously) and the other solution is a script somewhere (let's say the script would live on an existing server that we're already supporting) then we would probably favor the latter solution since it has only one touch-point (a script on an existing server) over the former solution that has two touch-points (we'd have to configure two new services to make it work).

 - Testing - We favor easier to test solutions.

 Cost - Similar to complexity, if we can find a solution that gets us most of the way there (say 80-90%) and we don't have to change much to do it, we should seriously consider that solution first.

 An example of this would be using DNS's round-robin support over adding a separate load balancer.
 Sure, the DNS solution isn't fully-featured, but it would get us 80% of the functionality of the load balancer and all we'd need to do is add some IP addresses to the DNS configuration, which has a way lower implementation and maintenance cost than adding and supporting an entirely separate load balancer.